Bad-ptr/xsetprop/README.md

 --mode or -m : replace for discard old value, append/prepend to append/prepend to old value.
 --remap : if this flag is specified window will be unmapped and then mapped again.
 It helps WMs to see changes of properties sometimes.
 Alternately you can use : xsetprop --id ID --atom ATOMNAME --value VALUE, so you don't need to specify --format and --propname.
 The same syntax for --string.

+# Alternative

+Or you can use xprop.patch to make xprop work as you want. :)
+(but see xprop.patch about filenames before apllying)